The Best Commercial Property Insurance Companies for 2026

 Coverage Options & Policy Limits

-Travelers provides unique commercial property insurance coverage for at least 24 industry categories and coverage for businesses of all sizes.
+Travelers provides unique commercial property insurance coverage for more than 20 industry categories and coverage for businesses of all sizes.

 For small business owners, Travelers recommends a business owners policy that provides broad coverage including commercial property—which includes business income and extra expenses—along with general liability coverage.
 Bringing together these policies helps keep costs low.
 However, for businesses with greater needs, these policies can still be supplemented with endorsements for additional coverage or higher limits.